The-Duchess/ruby-irc-framework/BUILDINGABOT.md

       # projects i have include bluckbot, which uses a set of files stored in a res folder,
       # and husk, which uses a module system.
       # but you are free to use whatever method works for you.
-      # make sure to use the appropriate values and not the example values

       network = "irc.freenode.net"
       port = 6667